governmentSponsored/tasking/README.md

 [Here is the less stable development version with additional functionality (url parameters, better ui, etc)](https://script.google.com/macros/s/AKfycbzR8W2kx5v9aj_g2BzTtfePfjehYgNCDyCouDi-odUhxylba6IL/exec)

-To see the added use of url parameters try any of the following:
+* Only in Dev: To see the added use of url parameters try any of the following:
  * ?page=myTasks
  * ?page=create
  * ?page=searchTasks
  * ?page=searchTasks&query=finished (this will only work if you have an existing task with the word finish in it somewhere or it's status is finished)

 # Overview
 Originally this application used google's built-in NoSQL database ScriptDB, but as Google removed that service, this application needed to undergo a massive overhaul.